 This configuration is loaded when the replica service starts up.
-It applies to both C++ and JAX-RPC applications.

 Note: To enable forwarding of write requests, programmers must have already specified in the server code which operations can write to the database.
-For details, see "Forwarding write requests" on page 188.
+For details, see "Forwarding write requests".

 Specifying replica priorities